LEAN-96/RAG-Demystified/README.md

                     "has_answer": true|false
          },
     ]

+However, nowadays tools like [LangChain](https://www.langchain.com/) and [LlamaIndex](https://www.llamaindex.ai/) uses Prompt Templates, where the question and context is passed to the generator through variables.
+The context contains the top-k relevant documents based on the question:

+      Answer the question based on the context:

+      Question: {question}

+      Context: {context}

+      Answer:

 For the generation part the authors propose two RAG model variants to decode from this set of latent documents and for producing distributions over the generated text :